Find a job that works for you

 Congratulations!
 You’ve been asked back for a second interview.
-At this point, you're being seriously considered for the position based on your success in the first interview.
-You were well-prepared for the initial meeting, but you should know what questions for a second interview will go deeper, and will be tougher, than what you handled in that initial conversation.
+At this point, you’re being seriously considered for the position.
+You sailed through the first interview because you were well prepared.
+Now you have to be hyper-focused: Questions for a second interview will go deeper, and will be tougher, than what you handled in that initial conversation.

 What else will be different about this interview?
 The second round can be much more involved.
 For one thing, you can expect new faces.
 Follow-up interviews give you the chance to meet more people in the organization who have a voice in the hiring process.

-To show you how to prepare for a second interview, we’ll give you sample second interview questions, ideas of how to answer them and other important considerations to help you prepare for this critical evaluation phase.
+Below, we offer a list of sample second interview questions, ideas for how to answer them and other important considerations to help you prepare for this critical evaluation phase.

 Potential questions for a second interview

 First-round interview questions typically focus on the applicant’s skills and experience.
-Second interview questions are aimed at helping the interviewer or panel visualize you in the role.
-Here are 15 questions you might be asked, along with some savvy ways to respond to them:
+The questions for a second interview are meant to help the interviewer or panel visualize you in the role.
+Here are 15 questions you might be asked, along with some savvy ways to respond:

 1. Tell me again what interests you about this job and what skills and strengths you plan to bring to it.

 Note that the question is not, “What are your skills and strengths?” but “What skills and strengths can you bring to the job?”
-Answer in the context of contributions you can make to the company.
+Answer this question by outlining specific contributions you believe you can make to the company.

 2. Do you have anything you want to revisit from your first interview?

-This is one where you’ll need to be prepared.
-A bad answer is, “Not really.”
-So, before the second interview, take time to make a list of things that occurred to you after your last conversation that you’d want to bring up.
+A less-than-ideal answer to this question is, “Not really.”
+So, before the second interview, take time to make a list of things that occurred to you after your last conversation that you may want to bring up.